grahampcharles/todo-tools/README.md

 3. Items not in Today where @due <= today are moved to Today
 4. Items in Today where @due >= today are moved to Future  (if recurringItemsAdjacent=false)
 5. Items not in Archive where @done have @project set, @recur removed, moved to Archive (if archiveDoneItems=true)
-6. All projects except archive are sorted by @due (if sortFutureItems=true)
+6. All projects except archive are sorted by @due (if sortByDueDate=true)

 ## Extension Settings